Welcome to my review of Swag Pay!

 Unrealistic money sources

 With this website, it’s easy to make money.
-As a matter of fact, the site claims to give you five money making methods that you can implement and earn some easy money.
+The site claims to give you five money-making methods that you can implement and earn some easy money.

 Taking simple tasks can earn you $102.
 This is the main reason I think this site is a big joke.
 Here are their 5 tasks that you can all implement and make more than $102 in a day.